Wave equation: Algebraic approach

-or equivalently,

-In other words, solutions of the 1D wave equation are sums of a right-traveling function $F$ and a left-traveling function $G$.
+In other words, the solution is the sum of a right-traveling function $F$ and a left-traveling function $G$.
 "Traveling" means that the shape of these individual arbitrary functions with respect to x stays constant, however, the functions are translated left and right with time at the speed $c$.
 This was derived by Jean le Rond d'Alembert.

-Another way to arrive at this result is to factor the wave equation into two one-way wave equations:
+Another way to arrive at this result is to factor the wave equation using two first-order differential operators: